joao-med/syphilis_juizdefora/README.md

 # Fecthing Data

 Data herein are available in http://indicadoressifilis.aids.gov.br/.
-Moreover this data was processed in Excel and futher introduced to a R project.
+Moreover this data was processed in Excel and further introduced to a R project.

 # Methodology